What Are The Oregon Jaywalking Laws?

 It is not uncommon for survivors of pedestrian crashes to sustain broken or dislocated bones, spinal cord injuries, traumatic brain injuries, internal organ damage or internal bleeding, and more.
 Just because there are no specific statewide jaywalking laws does not mean that pedestrians should not closely monitor the roadway.
 Pedestrians should only cross the roadway when it is safe to do so.

-Call us today to speak with our Portland pedestrian accident attorneys.
+Call us today to speak with our Portland personal injury attorneys.